UGS-GIO/gravityApp/README.md

 # gravityApp
-Web application that compiles a large dataset of geophysical gravity data and displays it on an interactive web map
+Web application that compiles a large dataset of geophysical gravity data and displays it on an interactive web map.

 Project Manager:
 Marshall Robinson